ids-s1-21/website/content/week01/_index.en.md

 menuTitle: "Welcome to IDS"
 weight: 1
 tags: ["week 1", "tasks", "videos", "assignments", "readings", "code-along", "tutorials"]
-description: "Week 1: Get acquainted with the course, the technology, the workflow, and the skills you will acquire throughout the semester."
+description: "Week 1 (20 Sep 2021 - 26 Sep 2021): Get acquainted with the course, the technology, the workflow, and the skills you will acquire throughout the semester."

-draft: false
+hidden: false
 ---

-# Week 1 - Welcome to IDS
+# Welcome to IDS

+_Week 1 (20 Sep 2021 - 26 Sep 2021)_

 Get acquainted with the course, the technology, the workflow, and the skills you will acquire throughout the semester.